tommyzakhoo/random-walk-part-1/README.md

 The dataset that I am going to primarily work with, and has ratings binned into two class, can be found here: [recipes_data.csv](recipes_data.csv).

-Note: at the time of writing, Epicurious' rating system has been changed to 0 to 4 instead.
+Note: at the time of writing, Epicurious' rating system appears to have been changed.
+Ratings seems to only range from 0 to 4.
 More details on the source of this dataset can be found in a [previous project](https://github.com/tommyzakhoo/epicurious-part-1).

 ## Decision Tree

+I could use logistic regression to build a classifier, but I am going to try a non-linear method, by building a decision tree classifier.

 ## Random Forest